Pulover/TV_DragAndDrop/README.md

 Separating the Drag and Drop calls allows to check if the returned destination is a valid node to drop in as well as setting `GuiControl, -Redraw` to avoid flickering.

+**TV_Drop()** may be called directly to move or copy nodes programmatically.
+You may pass the TreeView control's hwnd to keep icons and set Copy parameter to true if you want to copy nodes instead of moving.

 ## TV_Drag()
 Drags the selected item showing a destination bar.
 Must be called in the TreeView G-Label subroutine when A_GuiEvent returns "D" or "d".

 ### Parameters
 * **Origin** - The ID of the selected item.
 Simply pass A_EventInfo.
+* **DragButton** - If it is a lower case "d" it will be recognized as a Right-Click drag, otherwise it will be recognized as a Left-Click drag.
+You may pass A_GuiEvent as the parameter.
 * **AutoDrop** - Set to True to automatically drop the items into the selected position.
 This is set off by default to allow to check if the returned destination is a valid node to drop in.
 * **LineThick** - Thickness of the destination bar in pixels.
 Default is 2px.
 * **Color** - Color of destination bar.
 Default is "Black".